Painting Job Description: New Skills, Smart Hiring & Careers Tips

 Ever tried hiring a painter lately?
 If you have, you’ve probably noticed that most painting job descriptions read like they haven’t been updated since the Clinton administration.

-The painting industry has quietly transformed over the past decade.
+The painting industry has undergone a quiet transformation over the past decade.
 The global painting services market is projected to grow from $63 billion in 2023 to $93 billion by 2031, while the U.S. house painting market alone was valued at $24.4 billion in 2024.

 This growth means more opportunities, but also higher standards for both painters’ work and the people doing the hiring.